Team-Nando/Tutorial-DERHostingCapacity-0-dss_python/README.md

 Part 1 is about how to interact with the dss_python module, a built-in Python library to replace using OpenDSS via the COM interface.
 This makes simulations and the handling of data/results much faster as everything will be native to Python.
 The dss_python module is built as a drop-in replacement for the COM interface where 99% of the code does not need to be changed.
 More information about dss_python can be found in https://dss-extensions.org/.
 Thanks to our colleagues and friends at the University of Campinas (UNICAMP, https://www.unicamp.br/), Brazil for this contribution!

-* Note: The use of dss_python implies you will be using (and, therefore, you will be limited to) the embedded models and control functions of OpenDSS for particular elements.
-For instance, you can use OpenDSS's Volt-Watt function for solar PV systems.
-But you will not be able to modify it to do simultaneous Volt-Watt and Volt-var.
-If you need to create specific functionalities in Python, then you will need to interact with OpenDSS via the COM interface (which can also be done using Python).
+* Note: The use of dss_python implies you will be using (and, therefore, you will be limited to) the latest version of dss_python which might not necessarily be the latest version of OpenDSS.
+This could affect, for instance, certain embedded models and control functions.
+So, keep an eye on the latest versions and their differences.
+For most types of studies, the available version of dss_python will be more than enough.

 ## New to OpenDSS, Distribution Networks and DER?